 Adapted from Moosewood Restaurant Daily Special

-- (2 – 1/4) cups unbleached flour
+(2 – 1/4) cups unbleached flour

-- (1) tbsp baking powder
+(1) tbsp baking powder

-- (1/4) tsp baking soda
+(1/4) tsp baking soda

 (1/2) tsp salt

-- (1/3) cup olive oil
+(1/3) cup olive oil

-- (1/4) cup thick yoghurt
+(1/4) cup thick yoghurt

-- (1.5) cup grated cheddar cheese
+(1.5) cup grated cheddar cheese

 Heat the oven to 450 degrees.
 In a large mixing bowl, sift together the flour, baking powder, baking soda and salt.
-Make a well in the center of the dry ingredients and pour in the olive oil, milk, yoghurt & grated cheese.
+Make a well in the centre of the dry ingredients and pour in the olive oil, milk, yoghurt & grated cheese.
 Using a fork, or your hands, stir until just mixed.
 Careful to not over mix as it will make the biscuits tough.

 Next, turn the dough (it should be soft and pliable) onto a floured counter top or surface and gently knead 5 or 6 times, adding flour as necessary.
 Roll the dough with a rolling pin to a 1/2 inch thickness.
 Using a small drinking glass, cut the biscuits and arrange them on an un-oiled baking sheet.
-Place them close by to help them rise better (they like to be cozy).
+Place them close by to help them rise better (they like to be cosy).